Nurlan Nigmatulin: Personal life

 Nurlan Nigmatulin is a practicing Muslim.

-Nigmatulin is married to Venera Baimirzayeva and has three children with her: Nurjan, Nurkhan, and Madiyar.
+Nigmatulin is married to Venera Baimirzayeva and has three children with her: Nurzhan, Nurkhan and Madiyar.
 He also has three grandchildren: grandsons Akbar, Tahir, and Ablai, and granddaughters: Aisara, Adel.
 His twin brother Erlan (born 1962) is a former member of the Mäjilis and Senate of Kazakhstan.
-His brother Argyn (born 1955) serves as the Director of Saryarka Hockey Club LLP and is a member of the Karaganda Maslihat.
+His brother Argyn (born 1955) serves as the Director of Saryarka Hockey Club LLP and is a member of the Qarağandy Mäslihat.
 Nigmatulin enjoys tennis and football.

 On 17 June 2020, Nigmatulin tested positive for COVID-19.
 As a result, he went into self-quarantine and worked remotely.
 Nigmatulin recovered from the virus on 2 July 2020.